-Camp Carolina is a boy’s summer paradise, serving boys from K-11th grades on 220 acres, with a private lake, nestled in Lamb’s Creek Valley and bordered by over 2 million acres of public lands that include Pisgah, Nantahala and Cherokee National Forests, Dupont and Gorges State Parks and The Great Smokey Mountains National Park.
+Camp Carolina is an overnight camp and a boy’s summer paradise, serving boys from K-11th grades on 220 acres, with a private lake, nestled in Lamb’s Creek Valley and bordered by over 2 million acres of public lands that include Pisgah, Nantahala and Cherokee National Forests, Dupont and Gorges State Parks and The Great Smokey Mountains National Park.
 We serve boys from K-11th grades and are one of the premier sleep-away camps in North Carolina.

 We are allowed access to these magnificent natural resources through commercial use permits.
 Under careful supervision and constant encouragement, boys discover new frontiers on whitewater rivers, mountain lakes, ancient trails and rocky summits.
 These experiences are to be remembered for a lifetime.

 We hold the Backcountry Institute at Camp Carolina each spring.
 We offer courses by American Canoe Association, American Red Cross, National Archery Association, Civil Marksmanship, United States Youth Soccer Association and Wilderness Medical Association, to name a few!
 We offer these courses to the general public, other camps and provide these courses for our staff, allowing us to have the most medically and professionally trained, certified camp counselors in the country.
 The average age of our staff is 23 years old.
 98% of our program staff takes advantage of Backcountry Institute courses.
 Our overall ratio: camper/staff is 2.5/1.

 We travel the world each year in search of the finest role models, the most skilled instructors, and staff with the highest degree of moral character and maturity.
 Applicants must go through a thorough application process by our administration-including a lengthy application, multiple interviews, provide a clean criminal background check, provide a minimum of three character or work references and pass a drug test.